finzix7/bioxiplas-landpage/src/content/sections/english/testimonial.md

   - enable: true
     content: |
-      Bioxiplas' products have been key to reducing our environmental footprint in packaging and transportation processes.
+      Bioxiplas products have been key to reducing our environmental footprint in packaging and transportation processes.
     customer:
       image: "/images/customers/avatar/4.jpg"
       name: "Verónica Araya"
-      role: "Environmental Manager - Frival"
+      role: "Environmental Officer - Frival"

   - enable: true
     content: |
-      The quality and durability of Bioxiplas' products are ideal for the salmon industry.
+      The quality and strength of Bioxiplas products are ideal for the salmon industry.
 An excellent alternative to advance our sustainability goals.
     customer:
       image: "/images/customers/avatar/5.jpg"
       name: "Anders Eriksson"